-NNPDFI have participated on the development of the fitting code used by the NNPDF collaboration.
-The code has been presented in a paper and will be used for official releases starting in version 4.0.
-Within the NNPDF collaboration I have worked on other side projects such as the implementation of Genetic Algorithms in Keras or GPU implementation of observable convolution.
+NNPDFI have led the development of the latest version of the fitting code used by the NNPDF collaboration.
+The code has been presented in a paper, it is openly accessible at the NNPDF repository and is used for official releases starting in version 4.0.
+Within the NNPDF collaboration I have also worked on other side projects such as the implementation of Genetic Algorithms in Keras or GPU implementation of observable convolution.

 |Map Stats||Map the visits received|